easkay/HA-Vault/README.md

 ### ACL tokens

 In this setup, Consul tokens are created with known secret values already provisioned within components such as consul-template and Vault.
-The tokens are stored into the machine image and removed if possible after startup.
+The tokens are stored in the machine image and removed if possible after startup (Consul only).

 It would be possible to instead store these tokens within Vault or even a cloud provider's secrets storage facility and have the nodes retrieve them on startup.
 This hasn't been done for similar reasons to those discussed in the previous section - to avoid introducing unnecessary dependencies, to limit the reach of trust, and also to avoid complexity in the setup.